Tampa Facelift at Elite Facial Plastic Surgery

 Traditional vs. Modern Facelift Video

-What to Expect When Getting a Facelift
+What to Expect When Getting a Facelift in Tampa

 People feel more comfortable going into any surgery when they know what to expect; this remains true for facelift procedures.
 Here are some things you should know before getting a facelift and what to expect after your procedure.